Nonlinear realisation approach to topologically massive supergravity: Introduction

 In this paper we will extend the construction of \cite{K2021} to the case of 3D $\cN=1$ supergravity \cite{HT,HT2}, with and without a cosmological term, and then the obtained results will be generalised to topologically massive $\cN=1$ supergravity \cite{DeserKay} and its cosmological extension \cite{Deser}.

 It should be pointed out that the literature on simple supergravity in three dimensions is immense.
 In particular, superfield approaches to $\cN=1$ supergravity-matter systems were developed, e.g., in \cite{BG,GGRS,ZP88,ZP89, LR89, KLT-M11}.
 The $\cN=1$ supersymmetric Lorentz Chern-Simons term \cite{DeserKay}, which is at the heart of (cosmological) topologically massive supergravity \cite{DeserKay,Deser}, has been interpreted as the action for 3D $\cN=1$ conformal supergravity \cite{vN}.\footnote{The structure of 3D $\cN=1$ conformal supergravity was also studied in \cite{Uematsu}.} Superfield formulations for $\cN=1$ conformal supergravity were derived in \cite{KT-M12,BKNT-M1,BKNT-M2} (somewhat incomplete results had appeared earlier in \cite{GGRS,ZP88,ZP89}).
 The Chern-Simons formulation for $\cN=1$ anti-de Sitter (AdS) supergravity was proposed in \cite{AT}.
+The super-Higgs effect for $\cN=1$ supergravity was first described in \cite{Dereli:1977yx}.
+The Hamiltonian form of (topologically) massive $\cN=1$ supergravity was constructed in \cite{Hohm:2012vh,Routh}.

 This paper is organised as follows.
 In section \ref{sect2} we present a 3D analogue of the Volkov-Soroka construction.
 Using this framework, we demonstrate in section \ref{sect3} that the action for pure $\cN=1$ Poincar\'e supergravity \eqref{3DSUGRA} is invariant under two different local supersymmetries.
 One of them is present for an arbitrary relative coefficient between the two terms in \eqref{3DSUGRA} and acts on the Goldstino, while the other supersymmetry emerges only in a special case and leaves the Goldstino invariant.
 The former can be used to gauge away the Goldstino, and then the resulting action coincides with the standard action for Poincar\'e supergravity in the first-order formalism.
 In subsection \ref{subsect3.2} we show that the same formalism of nonlinearly realised local supersymmetry can be used to describe AdS supergravity, however the second local supersymmetry has to be deformed.
 In section \ref{sect4} we generalise the analysis of section \ref{sect3} to topologically massive supergravity and its cosmological extension.
 The main body of the paper is accompanied by three technical appendices.
 Appendix \ref{Appendix0} reviews the nonlinear realisation approach to 4D gravity.
 In appendix \ref{Appendix A} we collect the key formulae of the 3D two-component spinor formalism.
 Finally, appendix \ref{appendixB} derives the first Bianchi identity.